anvovn/discordbot/README.md

 ## Installation

-Please make sure you have the discord module downloaded on your system (make sure you have [Python](https://www.python.org/downloads/) installed already)
+First, install the discord module on your system if you don't have it (most importantly, make sure you have [Python](https://www.python.org/downloads/) installed).
+Installing in a virtual environment is recommended.

 ```bash
 # Linux/macOS